How To Get Going and Keep Going with Prayer

 Step 6 – Join a community that prays, for mutual support

 Jesus said that “where two or three are gathered in my name, I am there among them.”
 (Matthew 18:20) We are encouraged to pray together, and when we do, something more seems to happen.
 We are like a flock of migrating birds that need each other in order to make the journey.
 Even Jesus didn’t live his life and carry out his ministry alone.
 He was part of a group.
 When he was busy with his work, he often sought the company of friends outside the noise of the big city, perhaps to recharge his batteries.
 See for example Mark 11:11, when he left Jerusalem with his disciples to spend the night at Bethany.

 That’s one of the reasons for being part of a church and it’s one of the reasons for praying with others.
 We seem to be created to be in community with others.
 You may be surprised to hear that when our chief prayer agent was a novice in a community of nuns, she had little teaching on prayer.
 She did have access to a wonderful library and read extensively about prayer, but no one taught her what to do.
 The nuns’ way was to get on with living a balanced life of prayer, worship, work, rest and fellowship.
 They prayed alone and worshipped together every day, and allowed God to teach them according to God's purpose.
 They expected the novices to learn to pray not by being taught but by experiencing prayer, together, and by learning to love one another in community.

 There are often people using the Discovering Prayer website to pray, praying together even though far apart geographically.
 It has been our experience that this sense of praying together is one of the key aspects of what we offer to everyone.

-So now, having got this far, you are welcome to try praying with our series Thy Kingdom Come as an absolutely free taster of what we provide.
+So now, having got this far, you are welcome to try our two-week series: the Discovering Prayer Course as an absolutely free taster of what we provide.